gefthi/wowsim-bb/doc/architecture-vision.md

 1. **Foundation**
    - Add new aura/effect package and migrate one mechanic (Heating Up) as a proof of concept.
    - Introduce a simple timer struct for cooldowns/GCD to replace manual duration tracking.
-2. **Spell Modularization**
+2. **Spell Modularization (DONE, keep iterating)**
-   - Split `internal/spells/spells.go` into per-spell modules that read from the existing YAML.
+   - Maintain the per-spell modules (`internal/spells/<spell>.go`) fed by YAML configs.
-   - Move rune/talent modifiers into those modules, backed by the aura framework.
+   - Continue pushing rune/talent modifiers into those modules, backed by the aura framework.
 3. **Event Queue**
    - Implement a minimal pending-action queue and port dot ticking + life tap GCD handling to it.
    - Once stable, migrate remaining spells/cooldowns to the queue.